vegetarian student meals person cooking - vegetarian student recipes

 Vegan chilli

-If you’re strapped for time, chilli can easily be made into vegan or vegetarian slow cooker recipes.
+If you’re strapped for time, chilli can easily be made into vegan or vegetarian slow cooker recipe.
 Pop all of the ingredients into a slow cooker for 3-6 hours (depending on your schedule) and enjoy coming home to a ready-to-eat healthy meal.

 Ingredients

-- Guacamole to serve (optional).
+13. Guacamole or cheese to serve (optional).

 Approximate calories: 350-450.